Direct solution of multiple excitations in a matrix product state with block Lanczos: Density matrix renormalization group on many excitations

 To obtain $\Psi_{n+1}$, we must orthonormalize the columns of $\widetilde{\Psi}_{n+1}$, the (non-unitary) matrix transform that accomplish this goal is $\mathbf{B}_{n+1}^{-1}$.
 We proceed by performing a matrix decomposition such as the SVD or the QR decomposition.
 The choice of decomposition is a choice of gauge, with no fundamental consequences.
 We choose to use the SVD in this way:

 where it is noted that with this choice of gauge, $\mathbf{B}_n^\dagger = \mathbf{B}_n$.
-To obtain the $\Psi_{n+1}$ and $\mathbf{B}_{n+1}$, a closure relationship was inserted into the decomposition of $\tilde\Psi_{n+1}$.
+To obtain $\Psi_{n+1}$ and $\mathbf{B}_{n+1}$, a closure relationship was inserted into the decomposition of $\tilde\Psi_{n+1}$.
 The form chosen here is the polar decomposition \cite{bhatia1997matrix}; however, any unitary matrix can be inserted into the SVD and give another form without changing the overall properties of the system.
-Specifically, the QR decompositions could be used here but would give a different form for the matrices.
+The QR decompositions could be used here but would give a different form for the matrices, although when implemented the results presented in the following do not change.

 With these practical definitions in hand, one can easily verify that we satisfy Eq.~\eqref{eq:pract_iter}.
 Assuming the non-singularity of the $\mathbf{B}_n$ one can demonstrate by induction that Eqs.~\eqref{eq:Psiortho} and~\eqref{eq:defB} are satisfied.